 Fundamentally, we need to understand what we want at the end of the process.
 And, when I say ‘We’ I don’t mean just the Marketing Dept. I mean EVERY department.

 There are two types of customers for digital transformations – internal and external.
 We must consider both.

 You only get out, what you put in.

-To create a website which caters to a university’s need, we must understand all aspects of its operations.
+To create a website that caters to a university’s needs, we must understand all aspects of its operations.
 A lot can be learnt about a University through its website.
 It’s why there is so much focus on them.
 It’s a shop window.